Adapting to Continuous Covariate Shift via Online Density Ratio Estimation: Adapting to Continuous Covariate Shift

 One caveat is that the second term of $\Ltld^{\psi}_t$ in the definition~\eqref{eq:empirical-loss} requires the knowledge of underlying distribution $\D_t$, which is unavailable.
 Empirically, we can only observe $\hat{L}_t^\psi$ defined below, building upon the empirical observations $S_t \sim \D_t$,

-That said, we need to design an online optimization process to minimize the dynamic regret~\eqref{eq:dynamic-regret-L} based on the observed loss $\{\hat{L}_t^\psi\}_{t=1}^T$.
-Since the time-varying comparator $\rio_t^*$ in~\eqref{eq:dynamic-regret-L} are \emph{not} the minimizers of the observed loss $\hat{L}_t^\psi$ (but rather the minimizer of the expected loss $L_t^\psi$ defined in~\eqref{eq:expected-loss}), directly minimizing the empirical loss $\Lh_t^\psi$ to obtain density ratio estimators will lead to a high estimation error.
+That said, we need to design an online optimization process to minimize the dynamic regret~\eqref{eq:dynamic-regret-L} defined over $\Ltld^\psi_t$ based on the observed loss $\{\hat{L}_t^\psi\}_{t=1}^T$.
+Since the time-varying comparator $\rio_t^*$ in~\eqref{eq:dynamic-regret-L} is \emph{not} the minimizer of the observed loss $\hat{L}_t^\psi$ (but rather the minimizer of the expected loss $L_t^\psi$ defined in~\eqref{eq:expected-loss}), directly minimizing the empirical loss $\Lh_t^\psi$ will lead to a high estimation error.
+In the next section, we introduce how to optimize the dynamic regret with the \emph{online ensemble} framework developed in recent studies of non-stationary online convex optimization~\citep{NIPS'18:Zhang-Ader,NIPS'20:sword,COLT'21:baby-strong-convex}.

-To overcome the difficulty, we employ the \emph{online ensemble} framework developed in recent studies of non-stationary online convex optimization~\citep{NIPS'18:Zhang-Ader,NIPS'20:sword,COLT'21:baby-strong-convex}.
-Specifically, we maintain a two-layer meta-base structure to reuse an appropriate amount of historical information, where a group of base-learners are trained with different lengths of historical data and a meta-learner is used to combine their predictions.
-A suitable configuration of this meta-base structure crucially relies on the property of loss functions.
-In the next section, we present an instantiation with the popular logistic regression model for online DRE~\citep{JMLR'09:DRE-LR}.

-\begin{myRemark}[comparison with previous work] For the continuous label shift problem,~\citet{NIPS'22:Atlas} proposed to use the online ensemble framework to directly train the predictive model with an unbiased risk estimator $\Rh_t(\w)$ such that $\E_{\D_t}[\Rh_t(\w)] = R_t(\w)$.
-The construction of the risk estimator $\Rh_t(\w)$ crucially relies on an unbiased importance weight estimator, which is not satisfied for the covariate shift case in general.
-In this paper, we disentangle the model training and importance weight estimation process.
-Our reduction holds for general Bergman divergence matching framework and thus can be initiated with different models (not necessarily unbiased).
-It might be possible to extend our framework to continuous label shift problem with other importance weight estimators besides the unbiased BBSE weight estimator~\citep{ICML'18:BBSE} used in~\citet{NIPS'22:Atlas}.
-For example one can use the MLLS-CM estimator~\citep{NIPS'20:label-shift-unified}, which measures the discrepancy between distributions with the KL-divergence instead of the $L_2$-norm used in BBSE estimator and is not unbiased. \remarkend \end{myRemark}
+\begin{myRemark}[comparison with previous work] For the continuous label shift~\citep{NIPS'22:Atlas}, the online ensemble framework was employed to train the predictor $\w_t$.
+However, the previous method crucially relies on the construction of an unbiased importance ratio estimator satisfying $\E_{\D_t}[\hat{r}_t(\x)] = r_t^*(\x)$.
+Such a favorable property is hard to be satisfied in the covariate shift case.
+For example, in the Bregman divergence density ratio matching framework, one can only observe an unbiased loss $\Lh^\psi_t(r)$, whose minimizer $\hat{r}_t = \argmin_r \hat{L}^\psi_t(r)$ is not unbiased to the true value $r_t^*$ in general.
+To this end, we disentangle the model training and importance weight estimation process in this paper.
+Our reduction holds for the general Bergman divergence matching framework and thus can be initiated with different models (not necessarily unbiased).
+It is possible to extend our framework to continuous label shift problem with other importance weight estimators besides the unbiased one~\citep{ICML'18:BBSE} used in~\citep{NIPS'22:Atlas}.\remarkend \end{myRemark}